TylrDn/IBM-System-i_AS400/SETUP.md

 # Project Setup Guide

-This guide walks you through configuring the IBM System i / AS400 Payroll Interface for local development or demonstration.
+This guide walks you through configuring the IBM i (formerly AS/400) Payroll Interface for local development or demonstration.

 ## 1. Requirements
 - **Python**: version 3.8 or later.
-- **IBM i (AS/400) access**: either your own server or a free PUB400 account.
+- **IBM i (formerly AS/400) access**: either your own server or a free PUB400 account.
 - **Linux prerequisites** (Debian/Ubuntu):
   ```bash
   sudo apt-get install python3-tk openssh-client make